w3c/epubcheck/src/main/assembly/README-dist.txt

 AUTHORS / CONTRIBUTORS
 ----------------------

-This distribution of EPUBCheck was made by the DAISY Consortium, for the W3C.
+This distribution of EPUBCheck was made by the DAISY Consortium, for W3C.

-Previous contributors include:

-- Alberto Pettarin
-- Alexander Walters
-- Andrew Neitsch
-- Arwen Pond
-- Bobby Tung
-- Bogdan Iordache
-- Dave Cramer
-- dilbirligi
-- Emiliano Molina
-- Elisa Molinari (Fondazione LIA)
-- Francisco Sanchez
-- Garth Conboy
-- George Bina
-- Gregorio Pellegrino (Fondazione LIA)
-- Ionut-Maxim Margelatu
-- Jessica Hekman
-- Jostein Austvik Jacobsen
-- Liza Daly
-- Marianne Gulstad (Publizon)
-- Markus Gylling
-- Martin Kraetke
-- Masayoshi Takahashi
-- Matt Garrish
-- Merijn de Haen
-- MURATA Makoto
-- Paul Norton
-- Peter Sorotokin
-- Piotr Kula
-- Romain Deltour
-- Satoshi KOJIMA
-- Stephan Kreutzer
-- Steve Antoch
-- Thiago de Oliveira Pereira
-- Thomas Ledoux
-- Tobias Fischer
-- Tomohiko Hayashi
-- Tzviya Siegman
-- Vincent Gros
-- Woongyoung Park

-Most of the EPUBCheck functionality comes from the schema validation tool Jing and schemas that were developed by IDPF and DAISY.
-Initial EPUBCheck development was largely done at Adobe Systems.
-EPUBCheck 4.0 was largely developed by DAISY and Barnes & Noble.
+Initial EPUBCheck development was largely done at Adobe.
+A significant part of EPUBCheck functionality comes from the schema validation tool Jing, used with schemas from the Nu HTML Checker, IDPF, and DAISY.

+Past and present EPUBCheck developers include: Romain Deltour, Matt Garrish, Tobias Fischer, Markus Gylling, Steve Antoch, Peter Sorotokin, Thomas Ledoux, Masayoshi Takahashi, Paul Norton, Piotr Kula, Arwen Pond, Liza Daly, Garth Conboy, and several others: https://github.com/w3c/epubcheck/graphs/contributors

+Many thanks to the numerous people who have contributed to the evolution of EPUBCheck through bug reports, pull requests, and translations!